russross/blackfriday/mmark2rfc.md

 A> This document describes an markdown variant called mmark [@?mmark] that can A> be used to create RFC documents.
-The aim of mmark is to make writing document A> as natural
-A> as possible, while providing a lot of power on how to structure and layout A> the document.
+The aim of mmark is to make writing document A> as natural as possible, while providin  a lot of power on how to structure and layout A> the document.

 {mainmatter}